38

 The BMI is calculated by dividing the body weight in kilogram by the squared height.
 The slide above also shows the formula when you work with pounds and inches.

 How do you interpret the BMI.
 The BMI is categorized into three groups: Underweight, healthy weight, overweight and obese.
 Obesity is then split into three grades.
 The healthy weight BMI is associated with the lowest risk for chronic diseases in adults until 65 years.
-The overweight BMI has a slighly increased risk but the risk seems to depend more on the lifestyle and genetics.
+The overweight BMI has a slighly increased risk but the risk seems to depend more on lifestyle and genetics.
 Risk is increased for the underweight and obese category.
 The higher the obesity grade the higher the risk for developing chronic diseases.
 Keep in mind that we are talking about risk.
-It is more likely that people in the obesity category develop chronic diseases, but there will be plenty of people with a higher weight who will go through life healthy.
+It is more likely that people in the obesity category develop chronic diseases, but there will be people with a higher weight who will go through life healthy.

 A better way to determine the risk for chronic diseases is by body fat percent.
 Before we look into the methods to determine body fat we need to straighten out some terminology.